About High Bluff Academy

 Over the years I have met with hundreds of families, and I have enjoyed hearing about their dreams and goals for their children.
 Each story is unique and each student is unique, yet all parents’ goals are the same: to provide an education for their children that will afford them every advantage in the college selection process and will prepare them for success once admitted to college.
 Over 5,000 students have taken our courses for credit, worked with our tutors, and attended our test preparation classes.
 They have ranged from students challenged with learning disabilities to those aiming for the Ivy Leagues.
 In all cases, High Bluff Academy has helped them to achieve their goals.

 Our high school program has recently undergone a renewal visit by the Western Association of Schools and Colleges and been granted the maximum term of six years through 2020.
 The school has also been granted permission from the U.S. Customs and Immigration Service to grant student visas to foreign students.
-So far, the school has had students from Russia, Korea, Thailand, China, Brazil, Germany, Switzerland and Japan.
+So far, the school has had students from Russia, Korea, Thailand, Vietnam, China, Brazil, Germany, Switzerland and Japan.
 High Bluff Academy has added elective courses, clubs, a community service program and sports to its stellar academic program.
-In partnership with the Bay Club Carmel Valley, HBA students can participate in a variety of fitness and sports classes and work with their nutrition and health experts.

 Biography of the Founders